 Remembering its emotional impact

-The first professional show Peake saw when she began her studies at the University of Alberta in Edmonton, it is one that has stayed with her over the years.
+The first professional show Peake saw when she began her studies at the University of Alberta in Edmonton has stayed with her over the years.
 Peake not only saw the play’s anniversary as reason enough to bring it to Studio 58, but it is also a play that holds a special place for her.

 “It had such an emotional impact on me as to what theatre was and could be,” says Peake.
 “I have a real interest in contemporary classics, and it remains one of my favourite plays.”